hirosystems/stacks.js/README.md

 // ...
 ```

-The following package types have been observed to work well out-of-the-bow with common frameworks.
+The following package types have been observed to work well out-of-the-box with common frameworks.

 | Framework | Import Type      |
 | --------- | ---------------- |